digSelf/cpp-nano-degree/README.md

 };
 ```

-* Virtual functions can be defined by derived classes, but this is not required.
+* **Virtual functions can be defined by derived classes, but this is not required**.
 However, if we mark the virtual function with `= 0` in the base class, then we are declaring the function to be a pure virtual function.
 This means that the **base class does not define this function.
 A derived class must define this function, or else the derived class will be abstract**.

 ```cpp
 // Example solution for Shape inheritance